 Nothing frustrates users more than a slowly loading website.
 Take site speed very seriously and run your website through one of the many free testing tools available.
-It is amazing how many business owners will resist the relatively modest cost of high powered hosting solution and then find frustration with their marketing when the website is not meeting expectations.
-Spend the money for good hosting and test your load times frequently.
+It is amazing how many business owners will resist the relatively modest cost of the high-powered hosting solution and then find frustration with their marketing when the website is not meeting expectations.
+Spend the money on good hosting and test your load times frequently.

 There used to be great debates about which navigation structures were the best for Google’s spiders.
 Most people agree you want a relatively simple navigation structure without too many levels.